shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/Appendix: Some Interesting Questions.md

 ## Write matrix mult for C++AMP.

 ## Use async in C++11 to code sum of squares from 1 to 20.

+## What is control speculation and data speculation?